Malaysian names: Names of members of other groups

-Peninsular Orang Asli and Sarawakian Bumiputra use the Malay word anak ('child of') to form their patronymics regardless of an individual's sex, for example, Sagong anak Tasi.
-However, most of the new generation indigenous people in Sabah and Sarawak who live in town areas and who practice Christianity as a religion, tend to have a Christian first name, for example Melissa Melanie Raweng (Raweng being the father's name).
+Peninsular Orang Asli and Sarawakian Bumiputra use the Malay word anak ('child of') to form their patronymics regardless of an individual's sex, for example, Sagong anak Tasi and Narang anak Meringgai.
+However, most of the new generation indigenous people in Sabah and Sarawak who live in town areas and who practice Christianity as a religion, tend to have a Christian first name, followed by ethnic name, surname or father's name.
+For example, John anak Gani (Gani being the father's name), Melissa Melanie Rawing (Rawing being a surname) and Thomas Gimbang Kitingan (Gimbang being an ethnic name and Kitingan being a surname).

 Some Sabah and Sarawak Bumiputra have patronymics in the same fashion as Malays, using bin or binti, while others have patrilineal surnames which are handed down unchanged from generation to generation.

 Minangkabau descendants use clan and tribal names passed down matrilineally.

-Kristang people usually have Portuguese, or, at least, more European-sounding names, including inherited family names.
-In fact, Arabs and Portuguese have common denominator in influence in names: Fatima, Omar, and Soraya.
-These names are common in Portugal given by Arab influence.
+Kristang people usually have Portuguese, or, at least, more European-sounding names, including inherited family names such as Joseph Gabriel Monterio, Christina Alice Fernandez, and so on.
+In fact, Arabs, Persians, and Portuguese have common denominator in influence in names: Fatima, Omar, and Soraya.
+These names are common in Portugal given by Arab, and Persian influences.